hpc/charliecloud/doc/ch-image.rst

     Use long format (name, last change timestamp) when listing images.

   :code:`IMAGE_REF`
-    Print details of what's known about :code:`IMAGE_REF`, both locally and in the remote registry, if any.
+    Print details of what’s known about :code:`IMAGE_REF`, both locally and in the remote registry, if any.

 Examples